 We’re not certain as to what these situations will involve, but they’re likely to be quite closely related to what you would be doing as part of everyday work in the role that you are applying for.
 As such, before the assessment centre, make sure you are familiar with the job description and the skills and qualities that BT are looking for.

-Additionally, Carly advises that, ‘The values of personal, simple and brilliant are lived out through everyone’s role every day when you’re working here.
+Additionally, Corinne advises that, ‘The values of personal, simple and brilliant are lived out through everyone’s role every day when you’re working here.
 If you can demonstrate that during the assessments, then that would be very impressive for recruiters.’
 Look into BT’s values and corporate vision on BT’s ‘purpose and strategy’ web page and consider how you would convey these in your responses and your actions throughout the day.

 Top tip: use your time wisely

-‘Try and keep calm under pressure,’ states Carly, ‘you’re given time to prepare and there’s usually a lot of information for you to get through – so it’s about prioritising.
+‘Try and keep calm under pressure,’ states Corinne, ‘you’re given time to prepare and there’s usually a lot of information for you to get through – so it’s about prioritising.
 Try and pick out the key bits of information and use your time wisely.’